 - Comes in a pair.

-- The ear post is made of lead-free and nickel-free alloy.
+- The hook is made of lead-free and nickel-free alloy.

 - This product has been made by hand and may have slight colour or design variations that are natural outcomes of human involvement in the process.